SlicerMorph/W_2020/Lab01_Slicer_1_Intro/README.md

 <img src="images/gpu.rendering.png" width="650">

 :pencil2: Make all of the above changes in settings menu.
 Restart Slicer.
-Download "CT-MR Brain" dataset from "Sample Data" module again.
+Find "Sample Data" module, download "MRHead" dataset.
 Go check the Temp and Temp/RemoteIO folder you created on Desktop.
 What's in there?

 ## Log File and Reporting a Bug